FabioDainese/Languages_For_Web_And_Networking_Applications/Ajax/README.md

 3. Waiting for the user to enter the CAPTCHA code and confirm it by clicking on the "OK" button;
 4. Sending the code to the server for verification;
 5. If the authentication is successful the system must print the phrase "Successful authentication", otherwise (failed) it must be restarted from point 1.

-You can find an example of how the authentication mechanism works at this address: [http://www.dais.unive.it/~cosmo/esercitazione3/](http://www.dais.unive.it/~cosmo/esercitazione3/)

 # Result/Testing
 You can run the developed application by opening the `final_result.html` through a browser.
 The expected result should be equals to the one represented in the following GIF: